The Gskyer 70 mm AZ Refractor is a best-selling telescope for under $100 that many buy as a first-time telescope buy for themselves or their children.

 Yes!
 The focuser is a 1.25” rack-and-pinion and works with 1.25” accessories and eyepieces.
 It will not fit 2” accessories, so be sure that any additional accessories you purchase are 1.25” in diameter.

-The Gskyer 70 AZ Refractor telescope is a good buy if you understand what you’re getting in the first place.
+In my opinion the Gskyer 70 AZ Refractor telescope is a good buy if you understand what you’re getting in the first place.

 There are compromises with every telescope under $100, and while the Gskyer has its own fair share, it’s still a good buy if you have some accessories and knowledge under your belt.